alireza97kh/UnityInterviewSampleProject/README.md

    - The project currently uses a Virtual Camera.
    - In the CinemachineVirtualCamera, you can modify the main camera's body, aim, and other settings.
    - For more information, refer to the Cinemachine Documentation.

+## Code Documentation

+### 1. Character
+- The `Character` class controls the main character's movement based on user inputs.
+- When the `CharacterPassedCheckPointsWithoutBeingSeen` event is triggered by the `CheckPointManager`, the character's score increases by the value provided in the event.

+### 2. EnemyController
+- The `EnemyController` class manages NPCs in the game.
+- It uses two `Transform` variables—one for the left eye and one for the right eye of the NPC—to cast rays and determine if the NPC can see the character.
+- The class defines NPC actions and maintains a list of action scores (modifiable in the inspector).
+- When adding new actions, ensure you set the validation function in `IsActionValid` to check if the action is possible during the current frame.
+- Additionally, when adding new states, create corresponding functions that execute when the NPC is in that state.
+- If the NPC senses the character, it searches for the character for a specified duration (`searchForCharacterDuration`).
+If unsuccessful, the NPC enters a sleep state, during which it ignores the character for a defined period (`sleepAfterSearchingForCharacter`).

+### 3. CheckPoint
+- The `CheckPoint` class manages individual checkpoints.
+- Each checkpoint can have one of two states:
+  - `StartOfPath`
+  - `EndOfPath`
+- When the character passes a checkpoint (if not previously passed), the checkpoint sends its state via the `CharacterPassedCheckPoint` event to its manager.
+- The manager can reset the passed state of checkpoints using the `ResetCheckPoint` function.

+### 4. CheckPointManager
+- The `CheckPointManager` class handles events from checkpoints and NPCs:
+  - `CharacterPassedCheckPoint`: Triggered when the character passes any checkpoint not previously passed.
+  - `EnemySeeCharacter`: Sent by NPCs when they see the character.
+- When a checkpoint with the `StartOfPath` state is passed, the `characterHitStartPoint` variable is set to true.
+- If the character passes the start point and is not seen by an NPC, the manager increases the character's score.
+Otherwise, no action is taken.
+After checking, the manager resets relevant variables to allow the character to pass checkpoints again.

+### 5. EventManager
+- The `EventManager` class facilitates communication between classes without direct dependencies.
+- It provides three main functions:
+  - `RegisterGlobalEvent`: Registers an event with a UnityAction for future use.
+  - `RemoveGlobalEvent`: Removes an action from the dictionary.
+  - `SendGlobalEvent`: Calls all registered functions associated with a specific event name.